Home ⋅ Benign and Atypia

 Frequently Asked Questions (FAQs)

-3. Do all breast lumps need to be removed?
+Do all benign breast lumps need to be removed?

 References